 Pursuant to section 41 of the Planning Act, all lands within the Municipality are designated as a proposed site plan control area.
 The Council may, by By-law, designate the whole or any part of the Municipality as a site plan control area, either geographically or by reference to one or more zones contained in the implementing Zoning By-law.
-Low density residential development and agricultural buildings and structures are not normally subject to site plan control unless specifically indicated in the implementing Site Plan Control By-law.
+Low density residential development, developments of up to 10 residential units and agricultural buildings and structures are not normally subject to site plan control unless specifically indicated in the implementing Site Plan Control By-law.
 In certain circumstances where the size and scale of the proposed development have impacts on servicing, traffic, land use compatibility or any other planning matters, the Municipality may require Site Plan approval, such as for commercial greenhouses, mushroom farms or similar large scale operations.
 Any development in an area designated as a site plan control area shall not be undertaken unless Council has approved one or both, as Council may determine, of the following:

-- a) Plans showing the location of all buildings and structures to be erected and showing the location of all facilities and works to be provided in conjunction therewith and of all facilities and works required under this Section. - b) Drawings showing plan, elevation and cross-section views for each building to be erected, and displaying; - i.
-The massing and conceptual design of the proposed buildings;
+a) Plans showing the location of all buildings and structures to be erected and showing the location of all facilities and works to be provided in conjunction therewith and of all facilities and works required under this Section, including facilities designed to have regard for accessibility for persons with disabilities.

-- ii.
-The relationship of the proposed building to adjacent buildings, streets, and exterior areas to which members of the public have access; - iii.
-The provisions of interior walkways, stairs, elevators to which members of the public have access from streets, open spaces and interior walkways in adjacent buildings; - iv.
-Matters relating to exterior design, including without limitation the character, scale, appearance and design features of buildings, and their sustainable design; - v.
+- b) Drawings showing plan, elevation and cross-section views for each building to be erected, except a building to be used for residential purposes containing fewer than 25 dwelling units, which drawings are sufficient to display; - i.
+The massing and conceptual design of the proposed buildings; - ii.
+The relationship of the proposed building to adjacent buildings, streets, and exterior areas to which members of the public have access; - The provisions of interior walkways, stairs, elevators to which members of the public have access from streets, open spaces and interior walkways in adjacent buildings; - iv.
+Matters relating to building construction; - v.
 Matters relating to exterior access to each building that will contain affordable housing units or to any part of such building; - vi.
 The sustainable design elements on any adjoining highway under a municipality's jurisdiction, including without limitation trees, shrubs, hedges, plantings or other ground cover, permeable paving materials, street furniture, curb ramps, waste and recycling containers and bicycle facilities; and, - vii.
 Facilities designed to have regard for accessibility for persons with disabilities.